Hi, I am Jesse. I live in Tring with my beautiful partner Rosie, our sweet little baby Sienna and courageous step daughter Scarlett.

 I had a taste of what I wanted to do but no-one to really play with!
 After my time travelling I settled back in London.
 Looking for a regular partner at The Circus Space, I found Jaqui Wan, the First European AcroYoga teacher.
 We started training together and co-teaching too.
 Attending the 2nd ever AcroYoga teacher training was a no-brainer.

-Possibly the biggest chapter of my life was my 7 years with Marijke Vermeir.
-We met at the IAC in Bordeaux 2010.
+Jaqui and I had a really easy co-teaching dynamic, but after about 4-5 years we were pulling in slightly different directions.
+My acrobatics developed further through my partnership with Marijke.
+We met at the International Acrobatics Convention in Bordeaux 2010.
 She moved countries so that we could Play, Train, Perform and Fall in love.
 Our paths have since forked in different directions, but I am very grateful for these life lessons.